samjameshambridge/--outdated-Personal-Website/README.md

 * [Contact](#contact)

 ## Introduction
-This is my personal website which I used for showcasing my skills and my portfolio of current projects.
+This is my personal website which I use for showcasing my skills and my portfolio of current projects.

 ## Screenshots